Hany-Almnaem/pdp/design.md

 ### Glossary
 - **Proof Set**: A container for Merkle roots representing data to be proven
 - **Merkle Proof**: A cryptographic proof of data inclusion in a Merkle tree
+- **Proving Period**: The time window between successive challenge windows
-- **Proving Period**: The time window during which proofs must be submitted
+- **Challenge Window**: The time window during which proofs must be submitted
 - **Challenge**: A random request to prove possession of specific data